PFarahani/postgresql-function-ddl-extractor/README.md

-# PostgreSQL Function DDL Extractor
+# PostgreSQL Function and View DDL Extractor

-This script is designed to extract the Data Definition Language (DDL) source code of user-defined functions from a PostgreSQL database.
-It organizes the extracted functions into separate directories based on their schemas.
+This script is designed to extract the Data Definition Language (DDL) source code of user-defined functions and views from a PostgreSQL database.
+It organizes the extracted functions and views into separate directories based on their schemas.

 ## Requirements